|Location||20 km south of Chibougamau, QC|

 In 2020, Dore Copper completed 10,237 meters of drilling at Corner Bay.
 The program successfully extended the Main Vein below the dyke 200 meters along strike to the south and over 500 meters vertically.
 Both the Main Vein and Lower Deep Vein remain open along strike and down plunge to the south and up plunge to the north.

-Dore Copper is completing a 6,000-metre drilling program in Q1 2021 to test the up plunge to the north and the undrilled area between the two vein lenses within the same structure.
-The plan is to update the mineral resource estimate in Q2 2021 followed by a PEA in H2 2021 to support an eventual hub-and-spoke operation with Corner Bay as the main feed to the Company’s Copper Rand 2,700 tpd mill.
+Dore Copper is completing a 30,000-metre drilling program in 2021 which will lead to an updated mineral resource estimate in early Q3 2021 followed by a PEA in late 2021 to support an eventual hub-and-spoke operation with Corner Bay as the main feed to the Company’s Copper Rand 2,700 tpd mill.

 GEOLOGY & MINERALIZATION